igor725/RedLua/README.md

 native.call('PLAYER', 'PLAYER_ID') -- Faster
 PLAYER:PLAYER_ID() -- Simpler, but uses a lot of metacalls

--- Get the information abot the function native.info('BUILTIN', 'WAIT') -- Returns: {hash = '0x4EDE34FBADD967A6', build = 1207, returns = 'void', params = {[1] = {type = 'int', name = 'ms'}}} or nothing if specified function does not exists
+-- Get the information about the function native.info('BUILTIN', 'WAIT') -- Returns: {hash = '0x4EDE34FBADD967A6', build = 1207, returns = 'void', params = {[1] = {type = 'int', name = 'ms'}}} or nothing if specified function does not exists

 -- Create new typed array
 native.new('Vehicle', 5) -- Returns: NativeObject of 5 Vehicles

--- Create new vector
-native.vector(13.37, 66.6, 12.3) -- Returns: NativeVector, can be used in functions like ENTITY:GET_ENTITY_MATRIX(...)
+native.new('Vector3', 4) -- Returns: NativeVector, can be used in functions like ENTITY:GET_ENTITY_MATRIX(...)

 -- Get all world objects
 native.allobjects(objects_typed_array) -- Returns: objects count